 His delineation of Bhutan–India relations on a public mural commissioned by the Government of India and mounted in Bhutan is a suite of eighteen feet and twelve feet high canvases as an archival documentation of friendship between two nations mapping the political, socio-cultural, spiritual and natural history of the two countries.

-He is the pioneer of performance art in concert – drawing from the Indian idiom of “jugalbandi” between performing artists and transforming the collaborative dialogue on stage into a language of performance that translates and contextualizes a performing artist’s oeuvre Live on canvas on stage.
-He has so far engaged with a galaxy of stalwarts like Dr. L. Subramanium, Shubha Mudgal, Anup Jalota, Rahul Sharma, Egyptian folk dancers and U.S. Ballet troupes.
+He is the pioneer of performance art in concert – drawing from the Indian idiom of “jugalbandi” between performing artists and transforming the collaborative dialogue on stage into a language of performance that translates and contextualises a performing artist’s oeuvre Live on canvas on stage.

-Currently in the sixteenth year of sharing his art, having widely exhibited around the globe, he has had two very successful editions of Travelling Trilogies in recent years to Middle East and to U.S. and Europe with solo exhibitions at Amherst, M.A., New York, Des Moines, Iowa, San Francisco, C.A.
+His ‘travelling trilogies’ in recent years have been to Middle East and to U.S. and Europe with solo exhibitions at Amherst, M.A., New York, Des Moines, Iowa, San Francisco, C.A.
 Berlin, Germany and London, U.K., Muscat, Oman, besides major cities in India.